hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

                 ## PR description
 Add a minimal github action to publish `develop` docker containers on merge to main.

-The task will publish each variant and arch as a develop image, and publish a multi-arch image for each variant. e.g. the images that this task will publish on every merge to main (currently) are:
+The task will publish one develop image per arch, and a multi-arch manifest. e.g. the images that this task will publish on every merge to main (currently) are:

-multi-arch variants
-* develop
+* develop multi-arch
-* develop-openjdk-latest
-* develop-graalvm
-* develop-openj9-jdk-17
-* develop-openjdk-17-debug
-* develop-openjdk-17

-arch-variants:
-* develop-arm64
+* develop-arm64  (aarch64)
-* develop-openjdk-latest-arm64
-* develop-graalvm-arm64
-* develop-openj9-jdk-17-arm64
-* develop-openjdk-17-debug-arm64
-* develop-openjdk-17-arm64
-* develop-amd64
+* develop-amd64 (amd64)
-* develop-openjdk-latest-amd64
-* develop-graalvm-amd64
-* develop-openj9-jdk-17-amd64
-* develop-openjdk-17-debug-amd64
-* develop-openjdk-17-amd64

 ## Fixed Issue(s)